congh-nvidia/sonic-mgmt/docs/testplan/dash/Dash-ENI-Based-Forwarding-test-plan.md

 Common tests cleanup:
 - Remove the basic PL link configuration

-We need apply the config in DPU_TABLE and VIP_TABLE via swssconig.
+We need apply the config in DPU_TABLE and VIP_TABLE into config_db.
 Example:
 ```
 [​